Database-Augmented Query Representation for Information Retrieval: Introduction

+While some other work has considered these additional sources, enhancing the representation of queries with them, they leverage only a single source of information stores, especially the one specific to the user (who issues the query)~\cite{amazonqa,DBLP:conf/sigir/ZhangDL20,Deng2021TowardPA,DBLP:conf/vldb/BussMTT0L23}.
+However, in the real-world, data (including queries) is usually mapped into the database and linked to other data within it, which means that plenty of information that can be potentially used for query enrichment is available on the relational database~\cite{relbench}.
+For example, online platforms like e-commerce often use relational databases to store and link structured information such as user profiles, purchase histories, and prior interactions.
+Similarly, healthcare databases connect patient queries to records like medical histories and lab results, while travel databases associate queries with itineraries and customer profiles.

-Therefore, in this work, we introduce a novel IR paradigm, Data-Augmented Query representation (DAQu), which augments representations of queries by searching for and connecting their associated information across multiple relational tables within the database.
-Specifically, as shown in Figure~\ref{fig:concept}, for the task of retrieving relevant answers to the given question for the Stack Exchange dataset, we represent the query with its own information but also its relevant information within and across the multiple tables, such as its title, body, and tags in the same table but also its poster's previous posts, answers (that they like), bios, and badges (earned) spread over other tables.
+Therefore, in this work, we introduce a novel IR paradigm, Database-Augmented Query representation (DAQu), which augments representations of queries by searching for and connecting their associated information across multiple tables within the relational database.
+As shown in Figure~\ref{fig:concept}, consider the task of identifying the answer post that the user would most likely to vote as the best.
+In this scenario, we can not only represent the query with its own information but also with its relevant information within and across the multiple tables.
+Specifically, we can use metadata in the same table, such as its tags, but also metadata spread over other multiple tables, which include user-specific information, such as previous posts, answers (that they voted for), bios, and badges (that they earned).
+For example, given the question from the user, “Can a Transformer model be used like a recurrent autoencoder?”, user tags like “Transformer” and “Autoencoder” can emphasize the focus on these specific concepts.
+Further, the user’s past questions about “RNNs” and “Autoencoders” reveal an existing familiarity with these topics, while the Vote table highlights which answers the user has previously favored, offering further insight into their preferences.
 However, the volume of these metadata can be extremely large, and simply expanding the query with additional terms in the metadata (as done in existing query expansion work~\cite{amazonqa, Deng2021TowardPA}) is not feasible due to the limited context length of LMs.
-Moreover, since there is no inherent order for the elements in the metadata, the query augmentation approach should ensure order invariance when incorporating these diverse pieces of information.
+Moreover, since there is no inherent order for the elements in the metadata, the query augmentation approach should ensure order invariance when incorporating this information.